-Please help us identify this Person of Interest related to an incident at the University of Saskatchewan.
+Please help us identify this suspect related to a Theft Under $5000 at the University of Saskatchewan, Arts Building.
 If you have any information about this person, or any other incident on campus, please contact us at 306-966-5555

 Often referred to as Operation Crossroads, for the entire month of January, U of S Protective Services will be targeting intersections to ensure a high level of safety.
 This includes obeying stop signs, pedestrian crossings and traffic right-of-way.